david-macmahon/INotify.jl/README.md

 The high level interface is primarily through the `INotify.DirWatcher` structure.
-Creating a `DirWatcher` structure also creates an asynchronous Task that waits for inotify events and then either passes them to a user supplied function or `put!`s them into a user supplied `Channel`.
+Creating a `DirWatcher` structure also creates an asynchronous Task that waits for inotify events and then either passes them to a user supplied "callback" function or `put!`s them into a user supplied `Channel`.
 The other parameters required to create a DirWatcher structure are the name of the directory to watch and a bit mask that specifies which events should be watched for.
 See `src/constants.jl` for a complete list of events.
 Multiple event types may be specified by bitwise OR'ing their constants together.
 If the event mask is not given, `DirWatcher` will watch for all events.

-When a file system event occurs, a named tuple will be passed to the user supplied function or `put!` on the user supplied `Channel`.
+When a file system event occurs, a named tuple will be passed to the user supplied callback function or `put!` on the user supplied `Channel`.
 The named tuple has these fields:

 - `dir` Name of the directory in which the event occured
 - `event` `INotify.Event` structure for the event